Sally Gregory Kohlstedt: Career

+She has also held visiting appointments at Cornell University (1989), the University of Melbourne (1983), LMU Munich (1997), and the University of Auckland (2008), and the Max Planck Institute for the History of Science in Berlin (2015).

+Kohlstedt held Fulbright fellowships supporting visiting professorships at the University of Melbourne in 1983 and at the University of Auckland in 2008.
+She also held research appointments at the Smithsonian Institution (1970–71, 1987, 2014) and the Max Planck Institute for the History of Science in Berlin (2015).

 Kohlstedt studies relationships between science and culture.
-She is particularly interested in the history of women in science, including both obstacles to and successes in the pursuit of equity, and examines the effects of women's participation and their impact on scientific practice.
+She is particularly interested in the history of women in science, including both obstacles to and successes in the pursuit of equity, and examines the impact of women's participation on scientific practice.
 She is particularly interested in women's involvement in areas such as museums and educational practice.
-Kohlstedt received the 2013 History of Science Society's Margaret W. Rossiter History of Women in Science Prize for her book Teaching Children Science: Hands-On Nature Study in North America, 1890-1930 (University of Chicago Press, 2010).
+Kohlstedt received the 2013 History of Science Society's Margaret W. Rossiter History of Women in Science Prize for her book Teaching Children Science: Hands-On Nature Study in North America, 1890–1930 (University of Chicago Press, 2010).
 The book examines the work of women in bringing natural science education into the American classroom and demonstrates that it was innovative women teachers who introduced science into the public schools in the early twentieth century.